 - Twisting the body side to side (rotation)

-- Aids with bending the body forward
+- Aids with bending the body forward (flexion)

 - Assists with forced exhalation (forcing air out when breathing)

-Oblique Muscles Pain Symptoms
+Oblique Muscle Pain And Symptoms

 The symptoms: